bpython/curtsies/docs/quickstart.rst

                    a[row, column:column+len(s)] = [color(s)]
                window.render_to_terminal(a)

-Paste it into a file to try it out!
+Paste it into a file and try it out!